 The Incom T-70 X-wing is the latest incarnation of a classic design, and the signature combat craft of the Resistance’s Starfighter Corps.
-Faster than the Alliance-era T-65s, Resistance X-wings are maneuverable enough to engage TIE fighters in dogfights, but powerful enough to take down capital ships.
+Faster than the Alliance-era T-65s, Resistance X-wings are maneuverable enough to engage TIE fighters in dogfights, yet powerful enough to take down capital ships.
 The credit-strapped Resistance relies on X-wings donated or lent by sympathetic New Republic senators and local security forces.
-During the assault on Starkiller Base, Poe Dameron flies a customized, dark-hulled X-wing under the call sign Black Leader.
+Poe Dameron flew a customized, dark-hulled X-wing called Black One.

 With its sleek arrowhead shape, streamlined cockpit, and massive twin engines, the A-wing starfighter suggests raw speed even when parked within Alliance hangar bays.
 Faster than even the TIE interceptor, the A-wing is well suited for lightning strikes.
 It sports a pair of pivoting laser cannons on each wingtip.
 The starfighters of Green Squadron, which flew in the Battle of Endor, were made up of A-wing starfighters.
 The A-wing continued to evolve, and was part of the Resistance’s starfighter corps during its fight against the First Order.